Why Abolish Daylight Saving?

 Some say it's to save energy.
 But whatever we save on light bulb usage, we more than make up for in air conditioning costs.
 It's simply no longer relevant in the modern world.

 The negative effects on our health are becoming clear.
-It causes a 'jetlag' effect - and some people are highly affected by this sudden change to the circadian rhythm - the body's internal clock.
+It causes an effect worse than jet-lag, and some people are highly affected by this sudden change to the circadian rhythm - the body's internal clock.